• Skip to main content

 You can easily control the grill’s heat because of the easy-start electronic ignition, as well as the burner valve controls.
 The ignition will start the grill up within a matter of minutes, and the valve controls will allow you to adjust the temperature to your liking.

-One of the biggest advantages of the Weber Q1200 is that is comes fully assembled right out of the box.
+One of the biggest advantages of the Weber Q1200 is that it comes fully assembled right out of the box.
 No need to waste time putting the grill together while reading instructions that never seem to make sense.
-All you have to do is take the grill right out of the box and connect it with a propane cylinder.
+All you have to do is take the grill right out of the box and connect it to a propane cylinder.

 Overall, this grill is at #1 on the list because it has a very convenient size for an apartment balcony and provides more than enough heating power to cook for a full family.